Shimon Cowen: Views on homosexuality

-In 2015 Cowen disseminated his opposition to same-sex marriage, also via his Monash University email account.
-The University, this time under a new Vice-Chancellor, who had placed the entire University behind same-sex marriage in the public debate, revoked Cowen's appointment claiming inappropriate of university email.
-On the grounds that the University’s decision constituted a prima facie violation of the Act of Parliament establishing Monash University, which set out as one of its objects “promoting critical and free enquiry, informed intellectual discourse and public debate within the University and in the wider society”, Cowen pursued and then appealed a Freedom of Information decision about disclosure of the deliberations of the University leading to the dismissal.
-The presiding Magistrate found that “While I accept Dr Cowen's submission that freedom of academic expression and freedom to hold and practice religious beliefs in a university setting are important public interests, I reject his submission that the public interest requires that access should be given to the documents in contest in this proceeding.”
+In 2015, Cowen used his Monash University email account to send to a group of municipal councillors a booklet which he described as, “a comprehensive briefing on [same-sex marriage] from the standpoint of the Judaeo-Christian tradition.”
+The University subsequently revoked Cowen's appointment, on the basis of concerns of an "implication that the Institute [for Judaism and Civilization] is associated with Monash".
+On the grounds that the University’s decision constituted a prima facie violation of the Act of Parliament establishing Monash University, Cowen pursued and then appealed a Freedom of Information decision about disclosure of the deliberations of the University leading to the dismissal.
+The presiding Magistrate found that "While I accept Dr Cowen's submission that freedom of academic expression and freedom to hold and practice religious beliefs in a university setting are important public interests, I reject his submission that the public interest requires that access should be given to the documents in contest in this proceeding."

-At the September 25, 2017 "LGBTI Mental Health Forum" event organised by the Jewish Community Council of Victoria, Cowen compared same sex attraction to bestiality and paedophilia, incest and theft.
-Cowen claimed that he was "misunderstood" and apologised for the hurt his comments caused.
+In 2017, following an event organised by the Jewish Community Council of Victoria titled the 'LGBTI Mental Health Forum', at which Cowen was accused by some of comparing same sex attraction to bestiality and paedophilia, incest and theft, Cowen explained that he did not draw any moral comparisons with homosexual conduct.
+He clarified that "The meeting discussed the issue of acceptance and inclusion of homosexual persons.
+I stated my understanding that we accept and care for all Jews – and indeed all people – because they are people, precious and made in the image of God.
+I went on to explain that one must be willing to exert oneself in this love and acceptance.
+Here I added extreme examples of misconduct, where the effort to love the person may be a difficult one".